elipwns/dstc/README.md

 # FEATURES

 ## Lightweight
-The ```dstc.c``` and ```dstc.h``` files currently weigh in at ~750 lines of physical code.
+The `dstc.c` and `dstc.h` files currently weigh in at ~1250 lines of code (according to cloc).
 The sample multi-user chat server is 36 lines of code.

 ## Fast
-The underlying reliable multicast can transmit 25 million signals / second between a publisher and subscriber running on an i7 laptop.
-Our intent is to support a similar number of DSTC calls per second.
+The test code in `examples/stress` runs at 10M calls / second between two Dell R720 servers connected via 10Gb Ethernet.
+Single threaded.

+Running two processes on a Dell Precision 7530 with a Xeon E0216M @2.9GHz yields ~ 20M calls per second.

 ## Light dependencies
-You just need gcc and reliable multicast to build and deploy your services.
+You just need GCC or CLANG and reliable multicast to build and deploy your services.
+Any Posix-compliant OS is a suitable target environment.

 ## Can transmit arbitrary data types
 All scalars, arrays, unions and structs can be transmitted, as long as they do not contain pointers.

-## Multiple parallel executions
+## Call once - Execute many
-If a server function is registered in multiple processes / nodes across a network, all of them will be invoked in parallel with a (single) client call to the given function.<br>
+If a server function is registered in multiple processes / nodes across a network, all of them will be invoked in parallel with a (single) client call to the given function.
-The provided chat system is implemented in ~50 lines of C code.

 ## Supports callbacks
 A client call to a server can include a pointer to a client-side